 Our profound thanks to the New York Times for articulating its own commenting rules clearly because they have been very helpful to the development and articulation of ours.

 Don’t use a fake name or e-mail address.
 We seek to work as transparently as possible and do not hide our identities.
 We don’t publish anonymous comments.
-Yes, your fake names often amuse us — for only the second before we delete your comment.

 Don’t call people names or hurl personal insults.
 We do not tolerate personal attacks.
 Be civil.
 The producers of this website have kids of their own.
 They are busy refereeing their bad behavior and have no time to engage or address yours.

 Repetition is tedious — and boring.
 Please avoid it.
-If someone has already made the case you wish to, please don’t write it again.
+If someone already has made the case you wish to, please don’t write it again.
 And please don’t repost your comment on multiple posts.
 We allow for some back-and-forth between readers, but we put a stop to that when we see such exchanges are driving others away from the thread.